bloodorangeio/distribution-spec/spec.md

 ##### Pulling manifests

-To pull a manifest, perform a `GET` request to a url in the following form:
+To pull a manifest, perform a `GET` request to a URL in the following form:
 `/v2/<name>/manifests/<reference>` <sup>[end-3](#endpoints)</sup>

 `<name>` refers to the namespace of the repository. `<reference>` MUST be either (a) the digest of the manifest or (b) a tag name.